What's Trending in Valentine Nails for 2026

 Step 1: Prep Your Natural Nails (10 minutes)

-Here's where most people mess up: buffing.
-You need to buff the nail surface just enough to remove the natural shine, but not so much that you create grooves or thin the nail.
+Buff the nail surface just enough to remove the natural shine, but not so much that you create grooves or thin the nail.
 Use a fine buffer block and buff in one direction with light pressure.
 The nail should look slightly matte, not shiny.
 Wipe away all dust with a lint-free wipe.

 Apply nail dehydrator if you have it, or wipe nails with isopropyl alcohol.
 Let them dry completely—this removes any oils or moisture that would prevent gel adhesion.
 Your nails should feel slightly dry and tight.
-This prep work takes time, but I promise it's the difference between gel that lasts three days versus three weeks.
+This prep work takes time, but it's the difference between gel that lasts three days versus three weeks.

 Step 2: Apply Gel Base Coat (3 minutes)